-Charge a car battery
+How to Charge a car battery using a battery charger

-How to charge a car battery
+Learn how to charge a car battery without making these common mistakes

-Car batteries recharge in three phases; reconditioning, bulk, and absorption phase.
+Car batteries recharge in three phases

-Battery bulk mode
+The bulk mode

 In the bulk mode phase, the charger outputs high amps at low voltage.
 Recharging a dead battery in bulk mode takes between five to eight hours.
 The bulk mode accounts for about 80% of the battery charge.
-The rest is accomplished through the absorption mode
+The rest is accomplished through the absorption mode.

 During the absorption mode, the charger lowers the current (amps), while raising the voltage.
 A complete absorption mode for a dead battery can take as long as seven to 10 hours to fully saturate the lead plates.
 If you cut short the absorption mode, the plates will sulfate, shortening the life of the battery.

-The problem with driving the vehicle to recharge a dead battery
+The problem with driving the vehicle to recharge a dead battery is that you never drive long enough to complete all three phases.

 “It’s a myth that the vehicle alternator will bring the battery up to 100% charge – it won’t.
 This means that over time battery capacity and battery life will be reduced”—Bobbie Dumelle, CTEK INC.